 A. Yes.
 When the beans are soaked in liquid they will plump up again.
 For instance, if you’re making custard, warm them in the milk or cream.
 Another option is to grind the beans and use the ground beans to flavor sugar, coffee, tea, or a dessert.
 You can also put dry beans in a jar with sugar.
 They will absorb some of the moisture of the sugar and regain some moisture as well.

 Q. How long does extract remain good?

-Q. Why should people buy organic vanilla beans ?
+Q. Why should people buy sustainably grown vanilla beans?

-Organic gardening includes feeding the soil with nutrient-rich humus and compost.
+Sustainable gardening includes feeding the soil with nutrient-rich humus and compost.
 This, in turn, makes for healthier plants that can produce flowers and fruits in roughly half the time that it takes to grow in traditional tropical soils.
 The cycle in organic farming supports the soil and produces better products.
-By purchasing organically-grown products, we are supporting a win-win situation for the land, the growers, and the consumers.
+By purchasing sustainably produced products, we are supporting a win-win situation for the land, the growers, and the consumers.

 Q. I was recently given a bottle of vanilla by someone who had just returned from Haiti.
 The material is thick like a light syrup and dark.
 I was told it was vanilla concentrate.
 What can you tell me about it?

 A. This is imitation vanillin made from a coal tar base.
 As it may contain ingredients that we’ve banned in the United States, my suggestion is to throw it away.

 Rain’s Choice vanilla beans have been fairly traded and sustainably grown without chemical pesticides or fertilizers.
 Unfortunately, the cost of organic and/or fair trade certification of beans is more expensive than most farmers can afford.
 We do our best to purchase clean products.